puppetlabs/puppetdb/documentation/api/query/v4/pql.markdown

     }

 They can even be combined with other implict subqueries, to provide more complex matching capabilities.
-This query combined everything before, but with a `resource` subquery for `Package[tomcat]`:
+This query combines everything we've discussed so far, and adds a `resource` subquery for `Package[tomcat]`:

     nodes {
       facts { name = "operatingsystem" and value = "Debian" } and